cognominal/svelte/apps/svelte.dev/lush.md

 ## grit

 grit will initially a wrapper to git.
+You can go wild with experimental posh susies because, grit can include git diffs using the vanilla susie of the used language as long there is an unparser for that vanilla susy.

-## parsing and unparsing
+### parsing and unparsing

 Beautifiers are very much a thing.
 They format source according to configurable conventions.
 They can be used over and over during the development circle.
-More importantly, a beautifier is called before commiting to enforece compliance to team shared norms.
+More importantly, a beautifier is called before commiting to enforce compliance to team shared norms.

 With A3R2 there are no beautifier but unparser.